jdoleary/Spellmasons/docs/Tasks/ideasFromSteamCommunity.md

+- Coaldust Numbers — Yesterday at 2:53 PM
+I would like to be able to shove bottles, barrels, and enemies through portals.
+I believe shoving other players through already works, but if not, add that too please.
+I would also like to have a spell component that can create connected pairs of portals that last a few turns.
 - Skillo — Yesterday at 10:28 AM honestly compared to ressurrect and how deadly damaging spells are, i would say that even applying a debuff on enemies which will capture their soul if they die, would be balanced. (so no hp threshold and better for multi targeting)
 - Skillo — Today at 11:01 AM
 Not in any way related to the current game, but i was thinking how fun it would be to have a puzzle game with the elements from spellmasons.
 Kinda like this other indie game, "into the breach"